Scientific Name

 Description

-Agave vilmoriniana 'Stained Glass' is an attractive succulent that forms a solitary rosette of green leaves with creamy-yellow striped margins.
-The rosette grows up to 4 feet (1.2 m) in diameter and about as wide as it is in diameter.
-It has an open arrangement of leaves, making it look a bit like a striped spider or octopus.
+Agave vilmoriniana 'Stained Glass' is an attractive succulent that forms a solitary rosette of green leaves with creamy-yellow margins.
+The rosette can grow up to 4 feet (1.2 m) in height and diameter and has an open arrangement of leaves, making it look a bit like a striped spider or octopus.

 Hardiness